ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 Given the TS parameters, a signed envelope, and a Receipt for it, the following steps must be followed to verify this Receipt.

-1. Verify that the Receipt Content structure is well-formed, as described in {{ReceiptContents}}
+1. Verify that the Receipt Content structure is well-formed, as described in {{ReceiptContents}}.

 2. Construct a `Countersign_structure` as described in {{cose_sign1_countersign}}, using `sign_protected` from the `leaf_info` field of the receipt contents.